rsachetto/MonoAlg3D_C/guide-monoalg3d-fedora.md

 ### Check if the NVIDIA driver is correctly installed

-- Go to Settings > About
+- Go to Settings > System > About > System Details
-- Your NVIDIA Graphics Card should appear below the Processor field.
+- Your NVIDIA Graphics Card should appear in Graphics field.

 ## 4) Install CUDA libraries